macloo/github-howto-and-github-desktop/git_branches/README.md

 5. Use the Branches list to change branches *again.* Look at your Finder or File Explorer.
 FOOBAR is back!

+How to change branches:

 <img src="../images/change_branches.png" alt="Changing branches with menu in the app" width=365>

 *Above: Changing from one branch to another in the app.*

 The important thing to grasp is that git branches are *completely independent of one another.* The app is really handy in letting you see *at a glance* which branch you are in &mdash; just look at the “Current Branch” button.

+**Note:** When you are in the *master* branch, the new file is not only missing from your Finder or File Explorer &mdash; it’s also missing from Atom.
+It’s not available *anywhere* unless you’re in the branch where it exists.

 ### 4. Merge a branch into *master*

+Let’s imagine FOOBAR is a very important part of your project, so you want to add it to the *master* branch.

 ...